 ar_cancel_flag equal to 1 indicates that the annotated regions SEI message cancels the persistence of any previous annotated regions SEI message that is associated with one or more layers to which the annotated regions SEI message applies. ar_cancel_flag equal to 0 indicates that annotated regions information follows.

-When ar_cancel_flag equal to 1 or a new CLVS of the current layer begins, the variables LabelAssigned[ i ] and ObjectTracked[ i ] are set equal to 0 for i in 0..255.
+When ar_cancel_flag equal to 1 or a new CLVS of the current layer begins, the variables LabelAssigned[ i ], ObjectTracked[ i ], and ObjectBoundingBoxAvail are set equal to 0 for i in 0..255.

 Let picA be the current picture.
 Each region identified in the annotated regions SEI message persists for the current layer in output order until any of the following conditions are true: